1Password/electron-secure-defaults/README.md

 Status: ✅

-The app blocks creation of new windows from the renderer.
+New window creation is blocked in the main process.

 <a name="rule-14"></a>